Construction Accident

 How Long Do I Have To File A Construction Accident Claim?

 A construction accident claim must be filed within three years from the date of injury.
-However, exceptions exist in cases involving workplace illnesses or industrial diseases, where symptoms may take years to appear.
-If an illness is caused by long-term exposure, such as asbestos-related conditions, the three-year period starts from the date of diagnosis, not the date of exposure.
+However, exceptions exist in cases involving work accidents or industrial diseases, where symptoms may take years to appear.

-For individuals under 18 years old, the time limit does not start until their 18th birthday, meaning they can file a claim until they turn 21.
-In cases where the injured person has reduced mental capacity, there may be no time limit to file a claim.
+In cases where the injured person has reduced mental capacity, there may be no time limit to file a liability claim.

 What Evidence Is Required For A Construction Accident Claim?

-A strong construction accident claim requires clear evidence to prove negligence and establish the extent of your injuries, which includes:
+A strong construction accident claim requires clear claim evidence to prove negligence and establish the extent of your injuries, which includes:

 - Financial documents β Pay stubs showing lost earnings and medical receipts for treatment costs.